Jacob Murphy: International career

 Murphy was called up to the England U18s in October 2012 and made his debut in a 2–0 win over Italy U18s on 24 October 2012.

 In November 2012, Murphy was called up by England U19s.
 His debut came in a 1–0 win over Finland U19s on 13 November 2012.

 In late 2014, Murphy was called up by England U20s after his brother Josh withdrew from the squad and made his debut in a 3–2 win over Netherlands U20s on 14 October 2014.

 In 2017 Murphy was called up to the England U21s squad.
 In his first game he scored twice in a 3–0 win over Iceland U21s.
-Jacob Murphy scored his third goal for Englands U21s on 22 June 2017, when he came on as a substitute to score an overhead bicycle kick and put the U21s through to the semi finals of the 2017 UEFA European Under-21 Championship.
+Jacob Murphy scored his third goal for Englands U21s on 22 June 2017, when he came on as a substitute to score an overhead bicycle kick and put the U21s through to the semi-finals of the 2017 UEFA European Under-21 Championship.

 Personal life

 The twins talked about their close bonds and being there for each other.
-Their parents and his younger brother live in Downham Market and run their Arbuckles restaurant, near Downham Market.
+Their parents and his younger brother live in Downham Market and run the nearby Arbuckles restaurant.
 Their father, John, works as an assistant principal at Downham Market Academy.
 While on the pitch, Chris Hughton, manager at the time, told the twins to wear different coloured boots so that he could tell them apart.
-Murphy is of Irish descent.
+Murphy is of Irish descent through his mother and he is of Nigerian origin through his father.